nerohmot/sksd/README.md

 ```
 this way the spyder-kernel runs in the anaconda environment, and connects to the `spyder-console` which is running in the `_spyder_` environment. 😇

---
-**NOTE**
+**NOTE:**

-This way solved already a latent issue related to dropping support for python2!
+> This way solved already a latent issue related to dropping support for python2 in that users with big python2 conde bases

----